 The next activity at the assessment centre is a presentation.
 You are asked to prepare the presentation ahead of the assessment day.

 Experienced hires may be asked to give a 30 minute technical presentation.
 You are notified whether this is the case in advance, and you are also told whether you have been given an assigned topic or allowed to choose your own.
 Once you have given over your presentation, you will then be asked questions on what you have said by your interviewer.

 Applicants to graduate and intern positions are asked to give a 5 minute presentation.
 Topics will be sent to you in advance, but can include talking about yourself, your career aspirations, and your previous experience as well as a more technical topic.
 This presentation is given to the entire group present at the assessment day.

 Giving a presentation can be a scary prospect, especially to your peers.
 Gain tips on how to give a presentation and sound confident on the day with our blog entry.

 Ahead of the assessment day, don’t forget to review your resume, and to review your examples for use in answers.
 Look at the job description and prepare examples for the key job requirements.
-Brush up on your interview skills.
-And if you haven’t done so already, consider a mock interview such as JobTestPrep’s Skype based interview.
+Brush up on your interview skills with a mock interview.